 In her sermon on Easter Sunday, our guest minister, the Rev. Sandra Fitz-Henry, reminded us of the meaning of “resurrection.”
-To stand up again.
-Our SJ Committee is creating more ways for us to stand up for social justice.
+Our SJ Committee is creating more ways for us to be on the side social justice.

-SSL Plattsburgh (Standing on the Side of Love with the UU Fellowship of Plattsburgh) is organizing into teams that will lead the effort to research and plan action around specific issues that we are passionate about.
+SL Plattsburgh (Side of Love at the UU Fellowship of Plattsburgh) is organizing into teams that will lead the effort to research and plan action around specific issues that we are passionate about.
 Some teams live within our congregation, but many are partnerships with others in the area.
-To learn more about a team contact email@example.com or 578-5821.
+To learn more about a team contact firstname.lastname@example.org or 578-5821.